Tsuruga Station: History

 Tsuruga Station opened on 10 March 1882.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR West.

+In 2014, JR West inaugurated a 180 meter long variable gauge test track within the yards of the station, on which an experimental variable-gauge bogie could be moved on trial runs through gauge-change equipment by a locomotive.
+The aim was to assist the development of a Gauge Change Train appropriate for the snowy Hokuriku environment that would enable through services at the station between the standard-gauge Hokuriku Shinkansen and the narrow-gauge Hokuriku Main Line.
+However, Japan abandoned the consideration of gauge-changing Shinkansen in 2018.

 Station numbering was introduced in March 2018 with Tsuruga being assigned station number JR-A01 for the Hokuriku Main Line and JR-B08 for the Kosei Line (despite the latter formally terminating at Omi-Shiotsu).

 The Hokuriku Shinkansen was extended to Tsuruga Station effective the timetable revision on 16 March 2024.
 As of the same date, the Hapi-Line Fukui Line began operations on the section of the Hokuriku Main Line to Daishoji formerly owned by JR West.

-Future plans

-From October 2014, a gauge-changing test track was scheduled to be built next to the station on the site of the former motive power depot.
-The 180 m long test track will be used to test an experimental variable-gauge bogie, which can be changed from to and vice versa.
-The aim is to prove durability in cold and snowy conditions with a view to using the variable-gauge Gauge Change Train on through services between the standard-gauge Hokuriku Shinkansen and narrow-gauge Hokuriku Main Line in the future.